 The goal of this report is to inform the deliberation of the Nunatsiavut Assembly's Special Committee on Voting Alternatives for the Canadian Constituency.
 The Committee has been tasked with exploring alternative voting options for beneficiaries in the Canadian Constituency who are presently located across Canada.
 Historically, voting for this group has been conducted by mail.
 However, mail-in ballots are not always accessible to all voters.
-Delays in the mail system, especially since the onset of COVID, have sometimes meant that voters receive their ballots later than intended.
-Ballots can also be received after the deadline, not counting toward the final tally.
-To ensure voting is as accessible as possible for voters in the Canadian Constituency, the Committee is exploring other remote voting options.
-Improved accessibility could promote greater inclusion of community members enhancing community voice and capacity.
+Delays in the mail system, especially since the onset of COVID, have sometimes meant that voters may receive their ballots later than intended and that ballots can be received after the deadline, not counting toward the final tally.
+To ensure voting is as accessible as possible for voters in the Canadian Constituency, the Committee is exploring other remote voting options which may result in improved access to voting and could promote greater inclusion of community members enhancing community voice and capacity.